uniVocity/univocity-trader/README.md

 //configure to update historical data in database going back 2 years from today. simulation.backfillYears(2);

-//pulls any missing candlesticks from the exchange and store them in our local database. simulator.backfillHistory("BTCUSDT", "ADAUSDT");
+// pulls any missing candlesticks from the exchange
+// and store them in our local database. simulator.backfillHistory("BTCUSDT", "ADAUSDT");

-//It runs over stored candles backwards and will try to fill any gaps until the date 2 years ago from today is reached.
+// This runs over stored candles backwards and will try to fill
+// any gaps until the date 2 years ago from today is reached.
+// Pulls one-minute candles.
-  CandleRepository.fillHistoryGaps(exchange, symbol, start, TimeInterval.minutes(1)); // pulls one minute candles
+  CandleRepository.fillHistoryGaps(exchange, symbol, start, TimeInterval.minutes(1));

 }
-}

 ```

 Once the database connection is configured with your particular details, you can execute the `main` method.

->NOTE: If you are running this from the command line, execute:
->
->```
->cd univocity-trader-examples
->mvn exec:java -Dexec.mainClass=com.univocity.trader.exchange.binance.example.MarketHistoryLoader
->```

 The logs should print something like this: